Rephonic

 Recent interactions between the hosts and their guests.

-Q: Can you talk a little bit about the trumpet competition you participated in?
+Q: Could you talk a little about the upbringing?

 Audience Metrics